[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 Their business really has a human face... and their " passport pouch " costs exactly three times less than the SDR!

-It is $20, compared to $60 for the SDR.
+It's $20, compared to $60 for the SDR.

-The Nite Ize glasses case
+The Nite Ize Glasses Case

 I finally found what I was looking for at Nite Ize , this funny company that designs various objects to improve everyday life.
-Valentin is also a very fan of their double carabiner .
+Valentin is also a big fan of their double carabiner .

 How to dress for 3 weeks in the Mongolian steppes?